Petworth House Chapel: 14th Century origins

 The chapel at Petworth is thought to date from the early 14th century and formed part of an earlier manor house on the site; the first Baron Percy was granted a licence to crenellate in 1309.
 Elements of the medieval chapel and undercroft were retained when later rebuilding works were carried out as the house evolved through the Tudor and Stuart periods.
 The chapel also retains some rare examples of 16 Century stained glass, bearing the arms of the Percy family.

 17th Century

-During the late 17th century the main house was rebuilt and expanded by Charles Seymour, 6th Duke of Somerset, known as "The Proud Duke", and the older chapel fabric was incorporated into the new building.
+During the late 17th century Petworth House was rebuilt and expanded by Charles Seymour, 6th Duke of Somerset, known as "The Proud Duke", and the older chapel fabric was incorporated into the new building.
 New additions included the carved curtain and the carved cherubs' heads.
 The chapel includes wood carving by John Seldon, an assistant to Grinling Gibbons.

 Subsequent alterations to the house and chapel continued into the 18th and 19th centuries as the estate passed through the Seymour, Percy and Wyndham families.